 The basic knowledge gap is now multigenerational, which makes it feel normal even though it represents a historic aberration.
 Even before the heyday of home economics, practical skills like carpentry, plumbing, cooking, and sewing were taught at home and in schools.
 They were necessary to becoming a functional adult.

 Though the need for home economics was not eliminated by the information age, the forces that shaped the end of the 20th century — namely feminism and the freer informational exchange — wound up crippling the field.
 AHEA membership dropped to 25,000 in the 1990s.
-A 1994 name change to “Family and Consumer Sciences” was meant to reflect the discipline’s complexity and shed its gendered baggage, but membership in the American Association of Family and Consumer Sciences continued to fall.
-Today, it’s about 6,000 nationwide while kids learn basic coding in third-grade classes.
+A 1994 name change to “Family and Consumer Sciences” was meant to reflect the discipline’s complexity and shed its gendered baggage, but membership in the renamed American Association of Family and Consumer Sciences continued to fall.
+Today, it’s about 6,000 nationwide.
+Meanwhile, kids are learning basic coding in the third grade.

 Classes focused on teaching practical skills, which fall outside of the skill, wage, demand trichotomy, evaporate.

 Over the past few decades, FCS teachers have been operating in an increasingly competitive educational system.
 College has become almost the only means of attaining or retaining middle-class status.
-As Selepak points out, college admission officers are less impressed by sewing skills than by AP test results, so FCS classes emptied out as high schools increasingly focused almost entirely on academic goals.
+As Selepak points out, college admission officers are less impressed by sewing skills than by AP test results, so FCS classes emptied out as students focused almost entirely on academic goals.

-As educational leaders became more focused on data and on test results, the problem was amplified.
-Not only did students no longer have a strong reason to go to FCS classes, schools — at least from the perspective of their administrators — were no longer incentivized to even offer FCS classes.
+And as quantifiable standards made educational leaders more focused on data and on test results, the problem was amplified.
+Not only did students no longer have a strong reason to go to FCS classes, schools — at least from the perspective of their administrators — were no longer incentivized to even offer them.

 “Given the fact that faith in data is what motivates the standardized testing regime, the lack of numbers — and the difficulty in measuring longitudinally the myriad impacts holistic learning can have on young people — put advocates at a clear disadvantage,” says Carol Werhan, a family and consumer sciences teacher educator at Purdue.
 “It’s a vicious cycle.”